audunf/meshtastic_flutter/README.md

   Time since last visible
 - Settings screen
-  Setting Region and writing it to the device
+  Setting Region and writing it to the device Everything related to channels.
 Select channel options (long-slow, etc.).
 Set channel name.
 - Channel setup screen.
 With QR code.
 How does this work?
 - Mesh status icon in the application title-bar.
 How will this work?
 Need to do some research on how the Android app does it.